 Be Mindful of Your Limited Resources

 Once you’ve learned the limits of resources, keeping an eye on your levels while spending extensive time off-grid is still essential.
-Practice conservation whenever possible and plan to return home or fill up on resources before you deplete them to prevent a potentially dangerous situation.
+Practice conservation whenever possible and plan to return home or fill up on resources before you deplete them to prevent a frustrating situation.
 Little things like turning off the water while washing dishes or unplugging electronics that aren’t currently used go a long way in stretching your resources.

 Chase the Sun

-It may seem like a no-brainer for those with solar panels keeping their batteries recharged, but more sun exposure will equal more time you can spend off-grid.
-If you’re a snowbird seeking warmer weather, you’re probably already chasing the sun.
 On the other hand, for those venturing out into colder climates or heavily shaded areas, we recommend choosing a parking spot with the most sun exposure.
-This will ensure your batteries have access to the most amount of charge available and expand the limits of your electrical system.
+This will ensure your batteries have access to the maximum amount of charge available and expand the limits of your electrical system.

 Be Spontaneous